S2thend/S2thend/README.md

 - 👋 Hi, I’m @S2thend
 - 👀 I’m interested in c, cpp, python, javascript, haskell
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to build full functional personal AI apps.
 - 💞️ I’m looking to collaborate on interesting projects that bring convinience to many many users and are frustration free to use.
 - 📫 How to reach me: Please open issue under this repo (or any repo under this account)